godotengine/godot-docs/classes/class_godotsharp.rst

 - void **detach_thread** **(** **)**

-Detaches the current thread from the mono runtime.
+Detaches the current thread from the Mono runtime.

 ----